nathanpainchaud/lightning-hydra-template/README.md

 - `.github/workflows/code-quality-main.yaml`: running pre-commits on main branch for all files
 - `.github/workflows/code-quality-pr.yaml`: running pre-commits on pull requests for modified files only
+- `.github/workflows/run-pytest.yaml`: running all tests with pytest and uploading coverage report to Codecov

 <br>